CHILD READY NEWS AND UPDATES

 May 20th, 2013

-Dr. Sara Skarbek-Borowska, CR Program Medical Director, has been collaborating with the UNM Center for Telehealth and Cybermedicine to expand the capabilities for pediatric consults via the transmission of video bed-side images of the patient's physical appearance and some internal structures.
+Dr. Sara Skarbek-Borowska, collaborated with the UNM Center for Telehealth and Cybermedicine to expand the capabilities for pediatric consults via the transmission of video bed-side images of the patient's physical appearance and some internal structures.
 The image to the left is the portable polycom system that is brought to the patient bed-side and connects to the UNM PED designated computer via a secure connection using the Vidyo software.

 For more information visit the Telehealth Technologies information page in our website.
 Click the button below:Visit Web Page